 3.1 Traditional Stir-fried Bean Sprouts

-Stir-frying is a quick and simple method to prepare bean sprouts while retaining their crunch and nutritional value.
-This recipe is perfect as a side dish or as a topping for rice or noodles.
+Stir-frying is super fast and keeps bean sprouts crunchy and healthy.
+This is great as a side or on top of rice or noodles.

 Ingredients